 HTX is one of the top exchanges that currently offers Monero (XMR) trading opportunities.

-WazirX is India’s biggest cryptocurrency exchange with over 400,000 users and they are expanding rapidly.
-They are one of the most reputable exchanges that currently offers Monero (XMR) trading opportunities and they currently accept clients from all over the world.
+Launched in 2018, WazirX is India’s biggest cryptocurrency exchange with over 6,o00,000 users, and is expanding rapidly.
+It is one of the most reputable exchanges to currently offer Monero (XMR) trading opportunities and currently accept clients from all over the world.
 This exchange is part of the Binance Group, which ensures a high standard of quality.

 USA residents are prohibited.